Rising stars: the UK's best bakeries and bakers

 Dan Mifsud made his first slow-fermented sourdough at home when he was looking after his newborn son – he found baking so satisfying that he decided to switch careers.

 An evolutionary biologist, who also tried his hand as an ice-cream maker in Bristol before moving to Devon, Dan started as a pop-up baker, working at Riverford before opening his own sourdough bakery and café, The Almond Thief, at Dartington near Totnes three years ago.
-(Here’s where to eat and drink in Totnes).
+(Here's where to eat and drink in Totnes and, if you're visiting Devon, check out our foodie guide to the best restaurants and bars.)

 “People get very emotional about good bread and we have become a hub for people in the village, which is a lovely relationship to have.”